Dining Chair Foam

 Fabric quantities: For two seats you may need 1 metre, for four seats 1.5 and for six seats around 2 metres.

 Foam: Foam for seating comes in a variety of thicknesses ranging between 1 and 2 inches.
 For dining chairs or seating that is to be used on a daily basis, we recommend you choose either extra firm or firm foam.
-For dining chair seating we would steer you towards Imperial Comfort or Regal Luxury foam.
+For dining chair seating we would steer you towards our Luxury foam grades.

 Solid Wood Furniture